 One item that a lot of people buy that isn’t necessary is puppy pads.

 You are better off not using them as you will have twice the amount of work when it comes to toilet training.

 The best way to deal with toilet training is to take your puppy outside frequently.
 Also, ensure you take them out at the key times.
 This includes on waking, after play and eating.

 Using a crate will also speed up toilet training.
 Ensure your crate is big enough for your pup to stand up in turn around and lay flat.
 Use bedding that is easy to wash.

 You can purchase toilet training bells so you can teach your puppy to notify you when it needs to go to the toilet.
 (I have included this on the product recommendations page on the website)

-Now is the time to start thinking about puppy classes and consultations.
+Now is the time to start thinking about training for your puppy.